 In one instance, Burke and Hare brought in the body of a beautiful young woman named Mary Paterson and Knox brushed any questions or concerns aside.
 He happily pickled the lovely corpse in whiskey before dissecting it.
 Well, Knox would have dissected it had he not been so taken by the naked corpse’s beauty.

 Instead, the doctor regularly showed the late Paterson off for admirers.
 He also hired artists to draw sketches of her.
 Then, noted surgeon and fellow professor Robert Liston walked into Knox’s office and “found one of the corpses, a young woman named Mary Paterson, in a lascivious pose.”

-According to the American College of Surgeons, “Outraged, the powerfully built Liston threw Knox to the floor and retrieved the body for a proper burial.”
+“Outraged, the powerfully built Liston threw Knox to the floor and retrieved the body for a proper burial.”